physionetchallenges/physionetchallenges.github.io/index.md

 ## <a name="news"></a> Select News

+- <a name="2024.01.25"></a>__January 25, 2024:__ The NIH-funded George B. Moody PhysioNet Challenge 2024 is [now open](https://groups.google.com/g/physionet-challenges/)!
+Please read this website for details and share questions and comments on [Challenge forum](https://groups.google.com/g/physionet-challenges/).
+This year's Challenge is generously sponsored by [MathWorks](https://www.mathworks.com/) and [AWS](https://aws.amazon.com/).

-- __October 10, 2023:__ The winners of the 2023 Challenge were announced on 4 October 2023 at [CinC 2023](https://cinc2023.org) in Atlanta, GA, USA.
+- <a name="2023.10.10"></a>__October 10, 2023:__ The winners of the 2023 Challenge were announced on 4 October 2023 at [CinC 2023](https://cinc2023.org) in Atlanta, GA, USA.
 Congratulations, teams!
 See the [results](2023/results) and [papers](2023/papers) as well as the [full announcement](https://groups.google.com/g/physionet-challenges/c/9FRZp9wbnKo) for the final steps in this year's Challenge.
 - ... see previous news articles [here](news).

 ## <a name="current"></a> Current Challenge